Vizio M Series Elevate M512E-K6 Soundbar Review

 Movies

 The Vizio M Series Elevate M512E-K6 is a 5.1.2 setup released in 2022.
 As part of Vizio's M Series lineup, it's a mid-range offering that provides a more affordable alternative to Vizio's top-of-the-line model, the Vizio Elevate.
 Both Elevate bars derive their name from their unique design, with rotating drivers at each end that "elevate" when you listen to Dolby Atmos and DTS:X content.
-That said, it isn't a direct match to the original Elevate—this model has an LED light behind each elevating driver, and you can choose between different colors based on your preferences.
+That said, it isn't a direct match to the original Elevate; this model features an LED light behind each elevating driver, allowing you to choose from different colors based on your preferences.
 Also, its satellites more closely resemble those of the more affordable Vizio M Series M512a-H6, with a smaller design that lacks additional up-firing drivers.

 Our Verdict

-The Vizio M Series Elevate is great for mixed usage.
-It's a stylish 5.1.2 bar with a balanced sound out-of-the-box.
+The Vizio M Series Elevate is very good for mixed usage.
+It's a stylish 5.1.2 bar with a balanced sound out of the box.
 Voices and lead instruments are clear and accurate from the jump, and dialogue in TV shows is detailed in the mix.
 The sub provides adequate rumble in the bass range, albeit a little less than some of Vizio's other models.
 It's a solid choice for movies, thanks to its satellites that help stretch audio to the space around you for an immersive sound.
 Thanks to its versatile performance, it can please many different listeners.

 Pros